-Join Jonah Berger for an in-depth discussion in this video Making things easier to see and imitate, part of Viral Marketing: Crafting Shareable Content.
+Join Jonah Berger for an in-depth discussion in this video Making things easier to see and imitate, part of Jonah Berger on Viral Marketing.

 …Imagine you're in a foreign city trying to find a place to eat.…You might be on a business trip, or you're there on vacation, but…it's dinnertime, you're hungry, and you gotta find somewhere to grab a bite.…You don't want to screw around looking online and you…don't want to talk to the concierge because they're busy.…You're just going to walk around and find a place.…How would you pick where to eat?…How would you decide where to go have dinner?…Well if you're like most people you probably rely on a time-tested trick.…You look and see how many people are inside.…If the restaurant's busy you assume well, it's probably pretty good.…